 The disadvantages are that the parts are expensive, at least doubling the total cost of a model and the model cannot be said to be truly “card”.

 Generic parts sets are available – ladders, hand-wheels, anchor chain, railings, etc – as well as complete sets for specific models from some suppliers.

 A display base can be made from an appropriate piece of wood.
 Sand and varnish the sides.
 Cover the top with a suitable piece of green-blue paper, glue your model ship in place and coat the paper with artists gel medium (available from good art supply shops).
 Build up several layers and try and replicate some waves.
 White paint sparingly applied can pick out the wake.
 Practice without gluing the model in place first!

 For the really adventurous, add a wharf, some dock-side buildings and accessories, small boats and figures.
 A wisp of cotton wool from the funnel of a steamer looks convincing – your imagination is the only limit.

 To prevent dust settling on your completed model (or during assembly) it is a good idea to invest in a good display case for your models or make one yourself.
 A simple wooden framework can be glazed with plastic or glass (most glass merchants will cut glass to size for a small charge).
 An even simpler case can be made by glueing plastic sheet together at the edges.

-Small electric light bulbs and a battery can be added inside a model to illuminate the (carefully cut-out) windows.
+Small electric light bulbs or LEDs and a battery can be added inside a model to illuminate the (carefully cut-out) windows.
 Some experimentation may be needed as thin card is fairly translucent and may need lining with foil to prevent a luminous glow from the whole model.